wk275/qbtools-V3/README.md

 # qbtools-V3
 Qbtools V3 is a collection of 3 docker images.
-Together they deliver an environment for integrating QBUS with Homeassistant, Influxdb & Grafana and http devices.
+Together they deliver an environment for integrating QBUS with Homeassistant, Influxdb & Grafana, http devices and mqtt devices.

 ![](https://img.shields.io/badge/release-v3.0-blue)
 ![](https://img.shields.io/badge/arch-arm64-yellow)